 Tell them you’ll need their help and that it’s very important to you.
 Ask them not to insist that you have “just one drink.”

 Ask your partner to change their own drinking habits as a show of solidarity.

 When you go out, go to places that don’t serve alcohol.
 For instance, head to a coffee shop instead of a bar.
 For social evenings with family or friends, bring your own non-alcoholic beverage (juice cocktail, nonalcoholic beer, flavoured sparkling water, etc.).
-Kombucha, however, should be avoided because it is pasteurized and may contain alcohol.
+Kombucha, however, should be avoided because it is unpasteurized and may contain alcohol.
 If you enjoy kefir, make sure it is pasteurized.

 1. Virgin piña colada